Sienci-Labs/Resources/lmmk2/add-ons/lmk2-adding-a-laser.md

 ---
 title: Laser 🔥
-menu_order: 6
+menu_order: 0
 post_status: publish
-post_excerpt: How to set up a laser module for the LongMill CNC.
-Includes safety considerations, firmware changes, software recommendation, and wiring set-up guidelines.
+post_excerpt: How to modify EEPROM setting for the LongMill CNC.
+These settings control the speed and direction of movement, machine limits, and activation of limit switches.
 post_date: 2022-03-17 20:27:10
 taxonomy:
     knowledgebase_cat: lmk2-advanced